ljstaib/news-analyzer/README.md

 # Homework #2 for EC500 at BU: news-analyzer-ljstaib

-# Please email me if there is a deliverable that you do not see (will be completed by Sunday, 3/28)
+# Please email me if there is a deliverable that you do not see (I should have everything completed)

 Copyright @2021
 Luke Staib